Yeah, this is a hiking website, but you’ve gotta eat too, right? Ever heard of a culinary trail? Think of it as a trail you hike with your face.

 Pro tip: You can also request EXTRA pepper.
 This is a thing you must do, and you will be glad.
 The New York Times recently bestowed the honor of “best of the best” upon Wagner’s chicken, and most won’t disagree with that statement.
 Chicken is a territorial thing in these parts, though, so don’t be surprised if your opinion opens up a full-on chicken-fried debate.

-Wagner’s is open on Sundays whereas the Fireside is not, so score one for Wagner’s in this friendly battle for chicken superiority.
+Wagner’s is open on Sundays whereas others are not, so score one for Wagner’s in this friendly battle for chicken superiority.

 This is neither here nor there, but the restaurant also has a creepy ass clown painting in the corner.
 Request the table next to it and eat silently in terror.
 Just you and your loved ones, a basket of chicken, and the cold deadly gaze of a deranged clown — the perfect atmosphere for any get-together.
 (Just teasing guys — we love you.)

-Wagner’s has Warsteiner Beer on tap as well, a favorite consumed in mass quantities during Oldenburg’s summer Freudenfest.
+Wagner’s also has Warsteiner Beer on tap, a favorite consumed in mass quantities during Oldenburg’s summer Freudenfest.
 It goes great with chicken, so be sure to pair a dunkel (or two!) with your meal.
 Prost!

 2376 E Co Rd 820 S, Greensburg, IN 47240